 Aircraft Fueling Facilities-Pilots can obtain fuel from two FBO facilities on the Airport.
+All fuel is stored in above-ground tanks.
 One FBO offers 100 low-lead AvGAS from a card lock self-serve facility located to the east of the "Redwood" hangar.
-The FBOs also provide 100LL and Jet-A fuel dispensed from fuel trucks.
+Both FBOs also provide 100LL and Jet-A fuel dispensed from fuel trucks.
 Fuel is available 24 hours a day.
-The fuel island on apron C south of the terminal building is inactive (as of April 2007).
-Plans for the relocation of the fuel facility are underway.
+The long term availability of 100LL remains uncertain and there is no clear replacement for this fuel.